 2. A Payment Plan Is Accepted

-If you agree a realistic repayment plan and stick to it, bailiffs may stop visiting as long as payments continue.
+If you agree a realistic bailiff repayment plan and stick to it, bailiffs may stop visiting as long as payments continue.

 3. Bailiffs Can’t Take Anything